mindrualina/Test-Cases/README.md

 3. Press the "Search" button

 **Expected result:**
-System should display a list of results matching the entered search query
+System should display a list of results matching the entered search query. \
+Each result should contain relevant information, and the displayed items should be consistent with the search criteria.

 ---